-- a) Once the customer has completed the requirements provided by SL&P the customer can contact the Operations Scheduler at 306-975-2414 option 5 and provide the Work Order number for reference. - b) SL&P does not schedule a project until the customer is ready and the project has been inspected for conformance with the CEC and Saskatoon Light & Power Customer Service Guide requirements. - c) Our Operations Crew may require 4 to 6 weeks to complete the job depending on the nature of the work.
+- a) Once the customer has completed the requirements provided by SL&P, the customer can contact the Operations Scheduler at 306-975-2414 option 5 and provide the Work Order number for reference. - b) SL&P does not schedule a project until the customer is ready for service and the project has been inspected for conformance with the Canadian Electrical Code (CEC) and Saskatoon Light & Power Customer Service Guide requirements. - c) Any customer completed trenching, conduit selection and/or placement is subject to inspection and approval by SL&P for infrastructure compatibility and adherence to design requirements prior to backfilling.
+To avoid extra costs or delays, we suggest that the customer does not backfill trenching/excavations before receiving approval from SL&P. This can be in the form of site visit(s) with written approval especially for commercial, industrial, or large complex residential projects.
+For smaller residential projects, digital submission with photo(s) of the trench and the conduit layout including clear depth measurements could be accepted at the discretion of the SL&P staff. - d) Our Operations Crew may require 4 to 6 weeks to complete the job depending on the nature of the work.